 - Mellanox MFT

-BlueField DPU includes hardware support for the Arm DS5 suite as well as CoreSight™ debug.
+BlueField SoC includes hardware support for the Arm DS5 suite as well as CoreSight™ debug.
 As such, a wide range of commercial off-the-shelf Arm debug tools should work seamlessly with BlueField.
-The CoreSight debugger interface can be accessed via RShim interface (USB or PCIe if using DPU) as well which could be used for debugging with open-source tools like OpenOCD.
+The CoreSight debugger interface can be accessed via RShim interface (USB or PCIe in case of SmartNIC) as well which could be used for debugging with open source tools like OpenOCD.

-The BlueField DPU also supports the ubiquitous GDB.
+The BlueField SoC also supports the ubiquitous GDB.